AgoraIO/agora_doc_source/en-US/markdown/Interactive Broadcast/start_live_ios.md

-The Agora SDK enables you to develop rapidly to enhance your social, work, education, and IoT apps with real-time engagements.
+The Agora Video SDK for iOS makes it easy to embed real-time Video Call into iOS apps.
+It enables you to develop rapidly and easily to enhance your social, work, education and IoT apps with face-to-face interaction.

 This page shows the minimum code you need to add interactive live streaming into your app by using the Agora Video SDK for iOS.

 ## Understand the tech

-The following figure shows the workflow to integrate Interactive Live Streaming Premium into your app.
+The following figure shows the workflow of a video call implemented using the Video SDK.

 ![](https://web-cdn.agora.io/docs-files/1625465916613)

 To start Interactive Live Streaming Premium, you implement the following steps in your app:

-**1. Set the role**
+1. Set the role

    Users in an Interactive Live Streaming Premium channel are either a host or an audience member.
 The host publishes streams to the channel, and the audience subscribes to the streams.

-**2. Retrieve a token**
+2. Retrieve a token
 The token is a credential for authenticating the identity of the user when your app client joins a channel.
 The app client requests a token from your app server.
 This token authenticates the user when the app client joins a channel.

-**3. Join a channel**
+3. Join a channel
 Call  `joinChannel`  to create and join a channel.
 App clients that pass the same channel name join the same channel.

-**4. Publish and subscribe to audio and video in the channel** After joining a channel, app clients with the role of the host can publish audio and video.
+4. Publish and subscribe to audio and video in the channel After joining a channel, app clients with the role of the host can publish audio and video.
 For an auidence memeber to send audio and video, you can call `setClientRole` to switch the client role.

 For an app client to join a channel, you need the following information:
 - The App ID: A randomly generated string provided by Agora for identifying your app.
 You can get the App ID from [Agora Console](https://console.agora.io).
 - The user ID: The unique identifier of a user.
 You need to specify the user ID yourself, and ensure that it is unique in the channel.
 - A token: In a test or production environment, your app client retrieves tokens from your server.
-For rapid testing, you can use a temporary token with a validity period of 24 hours.
+For the procedure on this page, you use a temporary token that you get from Agora Console, which has a validity period of 24 hours.
 - The channel name: A string that identifies the channel for live streaming.

 ## Prerequisites